zacanger/niddesa/text/generated-translations/cullaniddesa/07-chinese-google.md

 Because of that, the Lord said:

-"[World Zun: "Wu Bosi!"]
+"[Blessed One: "Ubosi!"]
 It does not exist for the one who has reached extinction, and what can be said of him does not exist for him,

 When all dhamma has been eradicated, all language paths are also eradicated. "